Stas-Kloyzner/w6-ansible/README.md

 - it will automatically create a hosts inventory and install the app on all the machines in it

-9) If you wish to destroy the environment you have built run the following command:
+9) If you wish to destroy the environment you have built ,use  > -e operation=destroy < :

 > $ ansible-playbook deploy.yaml -e env=staging -e operation=destroy -e user=< user_name > -e pass=< user_password >